 - Completing hardscape projects like natural stone patios and step stones.

-- Planting perennials, shrubs, and container grown trees, as well as digging and dividing existing perennials.
+- Planting perennials, shrubs, and trees, as well as digging and dividing existing perennials.
 October is also prime bulb-planting season.

 - Scheduling your fall garden cleanup.
 We’ll start preparing the landscape for winter once most of the leaves come down in November.